GeniXiong/Data-Visualization-Project/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * What is the distribution for average house prices accroding to it's location(zipcode)?
+ * What is the distribution for house prices accroding to it's location(zipcode)?
  * How is house prices relate to the number of bedrooms and bathrooms?
  * Are houses that were newly built tend to have smaller basement?
 (The area of basement according to built-year)
  * How are the floors change over built time?